landing-ai/helper-scripts/Agentic_Doc_Extraction_Demo/README.md

 ## 📬 Contact

 For internal demo purposes only.
-Reach out to `yoursupport@yourdomain.com` for questions.
+Reach out to LandingAI for questions.